i5hi/lnbits-cypherapp/README.md

 Ensure you have cyphernode running with lightning.

 Use the path to your lightning data in the `docker-compose.yml` to allow lnbits to access `lightning-rpc`.
+Also make sure to specify testnet or mainet in the path.

 Within your cyphernode project